 Suitable Extinguishing Media: Not combustible.
 Use extinguishing agents appropriate for surrounding fire.

-Unusual Fire/Explosion: Under fire conditions at temperatures greater than 680°C or 1256°F, decomposes to give off sulfur trioxide, an oxidizing agent which will support combustion.
+Unusual Fire/Explosion: Under fire conditions at temperatures greater than 680°C or 1256°F, this chemical decomposes to give off sulfur trioxide, an oxidizing agent which will support combustion.
 Sulfur trioxide will react to form sulfuric acid.

 Exposure Controls / Personal Protection